jfree/swtgraphics2d/README.md

     the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
     Please refer to the license for details.

-In the future, it is planned that the code will be dual-licensed under the Eclipse Public License 2.0 in addition to the LGPL.
-The main contributors (Henry Proudhon and David Gilbert) have agreed to this already.
+Additionally, the code is dual-licensed under the Eclipse Public License 2.0 (with the agreement of the main contributors: David Gilbert, Henry Proudhon and Cedric Chabanois).

 Change History
 --------------

+Version 1.1.1 (not-yet-released)
+- added the Eclipse Public License 2.0 as an option alongside the existing GNU Lesser General Public License.

 Version 1.1.0 (29-Aug-2021)
 - fixed interaction between `setPaint()` and `setColor()`